oracle-livelabs/partner-solutions/monitor-oracle-apex-apps-with-oci-custom-metrics/create-oci-iam-resources/create-oci-iam-resources.md

 1. Once the group has been created, check the details, and then click the breadcrumb *Identity* on the top-left of the page in preparation for the next task.
 ![Check the details of the group created.](./images/check-details-of-group-created.png)

+> **Note:** This workshop was prepared using a tenancy that does **not** have identity domains.
+For tenancies with identity domains, groups are managed under a domain.

 ## Task 3: Create a Policy

 1. After the last task, you should be on the *Users* page.
 Again, under the *Identity* menu on the left, click the *Policies* link.